 You can also read my reviews on Goodreads.
 Check this one out here.
 And, If you need some more convincing, check out Hamad’s spoiler-free review of The Fifth Season on his blog, The Book Prescription.

-So, there you have it!
-My thoughts on The Fifth Season.
-Have you read this book or anything else by N.K.
-Jemisin?
+And there you have it: my thoughts on N.K.
+Jemisin’s amazing first entry in the Broken Earth Trilogy: The Fifth Season.
+Have you read this book or anything else by this author?
 If so, what did you think?
-What was your favorite read of 2020?
-Let me know your thoughts in the comments below!